jazlalli/getting-started-with-react/chapters/1-thinking-in-React/README.md

 - React isn't an MVC framework
 - React doesn't use templates

-React introduces new set of ideas which are different than already established *best parctises*.
-It encorages developers to move away from MVC and instead adopt a UI component based approach.
-Instead of thinking of your application in therms of MVC, think about it as a collection of UI components.
+React introduces a new set of ideas which are different from already established *best parctises*.
+It encorages developers to move away from traditional MVC-style applications, and instead adopt a component based approach.
+Instead of thinking of your application in therms of groups of models, views and controllers, think of it as a collection of UI components, each of which is responsible for rendering a specific bit of data.

-React takes more functional approach based user interfaces, opposing to MVC, which can be described in terms of OOP.
-Just like simple reusable functions, React helps organize our applications into reusable UI components.
-The functional approach makes the components easy to test and simplifies the problem of managing state in large scale web applications.
+React encourages a more functional approach based user interfaces.
+If your components just render data, they are in effect pure functions.
+It also implements the idea of uni-directional data flow through your app, as opposed to 2-way binding, for example.
+This encourages thinking of your data as an immutable structure.
+All you have is a snapshot of your data as it is right now.
+If it changes, you'll get new data, rather than a mutation on the existing data.
+These concepts help organize our applications into easy to understand, reusable components.
+The functional approach also makes components easier to test and simplifies the problem of managing state in large scale web applications.

-React is just a view layer, nothing more.
+Finally, React is just a view layer, nothing more.
 Everything in React is a component.
 You can think of these as web components, Ember components, or Angular directives.
 They simply represent a section of your UI.